abdulrahim2002/Space-Shooter-Game-Web-Version/README.md

 ## click: https://abdul-rahim.tech/Space-Shooter-Game-Web-Version/

-#### A space shooter type game where you find your way forward while dodging and fighting enemy space ships and interselestial rocks.
+#### A space shooter type game where you find your way forward while dodging and fighting enemy space ships and interselestial rocks

 ## How to play:
 * Press up key to move up